Nights with a Cat: Anime

 An anime adaptation was announced on April 26, 2022.
 It was later revealed to be a television series produced by Studio Puyukai and directed and written by Minoru Ashina, with Minoru Takehara designing the characters, and Kana Utatane (jp) composing the music.
 The series aired from August 4 to September 22, 2022, on Tokyo MX and AT-X. (Note: Tokyo MX lists the series premiere at 25:00 on August 3, 2022, which is effectively 1:00 a.m.
 JST on August 4.)
 It then continued online as an original net animation (ONA) on YouTube from October 12, 2022, to January 11, 2023.
 The theme song "Hinata no Kuni" was performed by Kashitarō Itō.

 A second season was announced on January 11, 2023.
 The cast and staff reprised their roles.
 It aired from March 8 to November 15, 2023.
 The theme song, "Neko Neko Biyori", is again performed by Kashitarō Itō.

 A third season was announced on National Cat Day on February 22, 2024.
 The cast from the previous seasons are again reprising their roles.
-It premiered on December 4, 2024.
+It aired from December 4, 2024, to September 3, 2025.
 The theme song, "Ai Sazu ni wa Irarenai", is again performed by Kashitarō Itō.

 A collaboration short anime with the Netflix series Gamera Rebirth was released in September 2023.